-Quite simply, I chose not to do many full essays.
+Simply, I chose not to do many full essays.
 Only about a quarter of my practices essays were fully written out to see if I still remembered how to write essays for the particular subject.
 Each subject has its own quirks, and I encourage you to know the approach for each subject and each major issue.

-My default approach was to spend only 20-30 minutes per practice essay (instead of 60 allotted for each California essay), writing on paper the issues and writing the relevant rules for each issue, and then comparing the outcome with references such as model answers.
+My default approach was to spend only 20-30 minutes per practice essay total (instead of 60 allotted for each California essay), writing on paper the issues and writing the relevant rules for each issue, and then comparing the outcome with references such as model answers.
 [Click to Tweet]

 That’s “essay cooking.”
 Usually, I would outline within 10-15 minutes and spend another 10-15 minutes looking at model or sample answers to see if I had put down acceptable issues and rule statements.